 - Any other benefits you think bilingualism has given you, since each person’s experience will be different.

 Ready to start searching?
-Check out jobs and volunteer opportunities requiring or encouraging a specific second language skill.
+Check out job, internship, and volunteer opportunities requiring or encouraging a specific second language skill.